-How to Easily Brine a Turkey: Recipes for Brining
+How to Brine a Turkey: Easy Recipes for Brining

-I’m focusing in this post on how to easily brine a turkey.
+Learn how to brine a turkey two easy ways: wet brine or dry brine.
 Brining is the easiest, best way to ensure moist, flavorful meat in your perfectly cooked turkey.
 Once you’ve brined it, you are ready to roast, fry, or smoke your moist turkey to perfection.

 How Do You Brine a Turkey? the Basics